S.Korea to import J&J, Pfizer COVID-19 vaccines for 16 mln people | Health

 S.Korea to import J&J, Pfizer COVID-19 vaccines for 16 mln people

-Chung said the doses from Janssen - J&J’s pharmaceuticals division - were added from the initial amount for 2 million people to 6 million and will be ready for inoculation from the second quarter.
-The Pfizer and Janssen deals are part of a government plan to buy enough doses that will allow immunisation of 85% of South Korea's population of 52 million.
+Chung said the doses from Janssen - J&J's pharmaceuticals division - were added from the initial amount for 4 million people to 6 million and will be ready for inoculation from the second quarter.
+The Pfizer and Janssen deals are part of a government plan to buy enough doses from four drugmakers and the global COVAX initiative, backed by the World Health Organization, that will allow immunisation of at least 85% of South Korea's population of 52 million.

-Two other drugmakers of the four the country had secured the doses from are AstraZeneca Plc and Moderna Inc. Doses for 10 million people would be procured through the global COVAX initiative, backed by the World Health Organization.
+The government had already signed a deal with AstraZeneca Plc, which will be shipped as early as January next year, and is in final talks with Moderna Inc to sign a deal in January to secure 20 million doses.
+Health authorities will start a public vaccination programme as early as February next year, which will be completed around November, before the start of the flu season, Yang Dong-gyo, a senior official at the Korea Disease Control and Prevention Agency (KDCA), told a briefing.

 - READ MORE ON: